DiamondLightSource/deploy-tools/README.md

 # deploytools

-A collection of tools used for deploying applications to the shared filesystem at Diamond Light Source.
+A set of tools used for deploying applications to a shared filesystem.

+This is used for deploying containerised desktop applications to many users who have access to a shared filesystem.

 Source          | <https://github.com/MJGaughran/deploytools>
 :---:           | :---: